Kate Webb: Biography

 Born Catherine Merrial Webb in Christchurch, New Zealand, Webb moved to Canberra, Australia, with her family while she was still a child.
 Her father, Leicester Chisholm Webb, was professor of political science at the Australian National University, and her mother, Caroline Webb, was active in women's organisations.

 On 30 March 1958, at the age of 15, Catherine Webb was charged with the murder of Victoria Fenner, the adopted daughter of Frank Fenner, in Canberra.
-She supplied a rifle and bullets to Fenner and was present when Fenner shot herself in what was intended as a Suicide pact.
+She supplied a rifle and bullets to Fenner and was present when Fenner shot herself in what was intended as a suicide pact.
 After a Children's Court hearing the charge was dropped.

 Her parents were killed in a car accident in Tasmania when she was 18.

-She graduated from the University of Melbourne, then left to work for the Sydney Daily Mirror.
-In 1967, she quit the paper and travelled to South Vietnam to cover the escalating war.
+Webb graduated from the University of Melbourne, then left to work for the Sydney Daily Mirror.
+In 1967 the newspaper sent her to Indonesia to cover the fall of President Sukarno and the resulting crisis.
+During her time in Saigon, Webb began investigating South Vietnamese officials involvement in the black market.
+Her 'off duty' research did not go unnoticed and one evening, upon returning to her hotel room, she found a .45-calibre bullet hole in her door and a bullet embedded in the wall above her bed.

+Later in 1967, she quit the paper and travelled to South Vietnam to cover the escalating war.
 She applied to join UPI, but the Saigon bureau chief rejected her saying "What the hell would I want a girl for?".
 She then worked for local South Vietnamese newspapers until Ann Bryan the editor of Overseas Weekly gave her assignments and arranged her MACV press accreditation allowing her to cover U.S. military operations.
 She began receiving assignments from UPI and as a non-U.S. passport holder and French speaker was assigned to report on Jacqueline Kennedy's visit to Cambodia in November 1967.

-She was the first wire service reporter to reach the U.S. Embassy in Saigon during the Tet offensive.
+She was the first wire service reporter to reach the U.S. Embassy in Saigon during the Tet Offensive.
 Her reporting of the Embassy attack led to her being employed full-time by UPI, initially as a gofer for Dan Southerland.
-Webb earned a reputation as a hard-drinking, chain-smoking war correspondent:
+Webb earned a reputation as a hard-drinking, chain-smoking war correspondent.

+When asked about her experience as one of few female journalists in Vietnam, Webb stated "If you don't demand special privileges and don't ask where you plug in your hair dryer, you have no problems."